Tips for your conversation with the healthcare provider

 - What are my treatment options?

-- What are the benefits and disadvantages of each option?
+- What are the advantages and disadvantages of each option?

 - What does this mean for my personal situation?

-- Two can remember more than one.
+- Two people remember more than one.

 - Ask your most important questions first.